osososvos/TFB_PII_V1/README.md

 - John Doe – [@JohnDoeTwitter](https://twitter.com/< username >) – john@example.com
 - Jane Doe – [@JaneDoeTwitter](https://twitter.com/< username >) – jane@example.com

-The < project's name > development team really appreciates and thanks the time and effort that all these fellows have put into the project's growth and improvement.
+The Anonimizer development team really appreciates and thanks the time and effort that all these fellows have put into the project's growth and improvement.

 ## Author